When you need to start saving money, your first step should be to look at how to stop spending money on unnecessary

 You do not deserve to be in debt and struggling with money

 No-one deserves that.
 A frugal mindset will help you change your thought processes from one of reckless spending to savvy saver.

 Your thoughts on spending and saving money are crucial to your success in training yourself to control spending and spend less.
+When you learn how to stop stressing about money, you end up spending less.
 Devote time to your thought patterns and developing that different mindset.

 3. Replace Your Need For Instant Gratification